ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-01-13-00_Setting_up_the_environment.md

     <div class="col-md-4">
       <h4 id="python-windows-asu">Windows (on ASU laptops without
-      sysadmin and existing system anaconda)</h4>
+      sysadmin and existing outdated system anaconda)</h4>
 	  <p>If you are stuck with a laptop where you can only install as
-    a user <em>and</em> there is already a system-wide anaconda installation present then you will need to install your own anaconda <em>and</em> make sure that it is being used.</p>
+    a user <em>and</em> there is already a system-wide anaconda installation present that you do not want to used then you will need to install your own anaconda <em>and</em> make sure that it is being used.</p>
       <ol>
         <li>Open <a href="https://anaconda.com/download/#windows">https://anaconda.com/download/#windows</a> with your web browser.</li>